troyth/kedge/README.md

 1.  install node.js and npm
 2.  install git and clone the Kedge repository to your local computer; **or** just download the zip file of this repository
 3.  move into the directory where you stored the Kedge repository (use the `cd` command) and type: `npm install`
 4.  open the `config.json` file in a plain text editor (**Do not use Word.** Use a computer code editor like Atom or Sublime Text, which you can download for free.
-If you do not have these, use Notepad on a PC or textedit on a Mac.) and update the `private_key` to match that of the wallet you whitelisted and any other parameters you would like to customize
+If you do not have these, use Notepad on a PC or textedit on a Mac.) and update the `private_key` to match that of the wallet you whitelisted and any other parameters you would like to customize (*Note: I am currently testing the best `gas_limit` and will update the default parameter in a future version.*)

 #### Confirm Installation (optional but recommended)
 *These instructions will be for Mac and Linux users.
 Windows/PC users should look at the nodejs.org website to see how to interact with node on their operating system.
 I believe you should do it through the Command Prompt, and the syntax may be the same, but I'm not sure.**